SecInfra-Automation-Labs/rk-ansible-webapps/README.md

 # rk-ansible-webapps

-This repo. is used to create a simple node.js app on the appserver.
+This repo. is used to create a simple node.js app on the appserver without mysql database.
 The appserver is created using Vagrant from ansible_chap2 (another project).

 The app.js is added manually afterwards and tested from the ansible control node